 Justification of Red List Category

-Long-term monitoring indicates that this species is undergoing severe fluctuations, primarily as a result of marine perturbations that may be becoming more extreme.
-These perturbations have caused an overall very rapid population reduction over the last three generations (34 years).
-In addition, it has a small population, and is restricted to a very small range, with nearly all birds breeding at just one location.
+Long-term monitoring indicates that the population is fluctuating, primarily as a result of marine perturbations that may be becoming more extreme through climate change.
+These perturbations have caused an overall very rapid population reduction over the last three generations (31 years).
+In addition, the species has a small population and is restricted to a very small range, with breeding confined to a few locations.
 These factors qualify it as Endangered.

 Spheniscus mendiculus is endemic to the Galápagos archipelago, Ecuador.
-It is the most northerly species of penguin, breeding on Isabela, Fernandina, Floreana and Santiago, islands, and several offshore islets.
-Approximately 95% of the Galápagos penguin population is found on Isabela and Fernandina islands in the western part of Galápagos (Vargas et al. 2007, Boersma et al. 2013, 2015).
-Isabela has the majority of penguins and has serious issues with introduced species.
+It is the most northerly species of penguin, breeding on Isabela, Fernandina, Floreana and Santiago islands, and several offshore islets.
+Approximately 95% of the Galápagos Penguin population is found on Isabela and Fernandina islands in the western part of Galápagos (Vargas et al. 2007; Boersma et al. 2013, 2015).
+Isabela is home to the majority of Galápagos Penguins, but there are severe problems with introduced species, including rats and cats.
 The main breeding range stretches along the coast of the two westernmost islands, encompassing approximately 400 km of coastline, where 96% of all nests are found (Steinfurth 2007).
-During the breeding season penguins forage close to the shore and nest sites, while there is evidence that non-breeding adults move further off shore and longer distances away from the colony.
-The marine habitat use by juvenile birds is largely unknown (Boersma 1977, Steinfurth 2007, 2008, Vargas et al. 2005).
-Vagrants have been recorded from Panama (Eisenmann 1956, Ridgely and Gwynne 1976).
+During the breeding season, penguins forage close to the shore and nest sites, while there is evidence that non-breeding adults move further offshore and longer distances away from the colony.
+The marine habitat use by juvenile birds is largely unknown (Boersma 1977; Vargas et al. 2005; Steinfurth 2007; Steinfurth et al. 2008).
+Vagrants have been recorded from Panama (Eisenmann 1956; Ridgely and Gwynne 1976).

-The ecological relationships between penguins and their prey varies depending on upwelling frequency and strength making predictions in population size unknown and extremely difficult to estimate.
-This is due to the high variability of cool, mineral rich upwelling water.
+The ecological relationships between penguins and their prey varies depending on the frequency and strength of upwelling, making the population size unknown and extremely difficult to estimate.
+This is due to the highly variable strength of cool, mineral-rich upwelling water.